Now Hiring - View Openings

 Benefits of Insulated Siding

 Insulated vinyl siding has many benefits to consider.
-Below are the top eight reasons you should get insulated vinyl siding for your home.
+Below are the top seven reasons to consider installing insulated vinyl siding on your home.

 Possibly the most substantial benefit, insulated vinyl siding can improve your energy efficiency, helping the planet and lowering your monthly energy bills.
 The layer of EPS helps keep heat in your home when it’s cold outside and out of your home when it’s warm outside.

 So your HVAC system doesn’t have to work as hard to regulate the temperature.
-This benefit helps you save on utility bills long-term, so many people find this advantage worth the cost.
-Studies show that insulated siding can save you as much as 5% on your utility bills, which adds up over the years, so the siding pays for itself!
+This benefit helps you save on utility bills in the long term, so many people find this advantage worth the cost.
+Studies show that insulated siding can save you as much as 5% on your utility bills, which adds up over time, making the siding pay for itself.

 Traditional siding is much less durable than insulated siding because it is thinner and more flexible.
-The steeped profile of traditional siding also leaves empty spaces against the wall foundation.
+The steep conventional siding profile also leaves empty spaces against the wall foundation.

 These exposed areas are vulnerable to damage, especially during harsh weather conditions.
-But the flush design of insulated siding protects your home more thoroughly.
-Insulated siding can also last longer and withstand more wear and tear because of its design.
+However, the flush design of insulated siding provides more comprehensive protection for your home.
+Another benefit of insulated siding is that it can last longer and withstand more wear and tear due to its design.

-Many people think traditional and insulated vinyl siding look the same, but they are different in appearance.
-The flat look of insulated siding is more desirable for many, as it gives your house a more sleek and modern appearance.
+Many people think that traditional and insulated vinyl siding look the same, but they are actually different in appearance.
+The flat look of insulated siding is more desirable for many, as it gives your house a sleeker and modern appearance.

-The insulation can also help hide any imperfections in the siding because it provides an even cushion.
-But traditional siding may look wonky if the wall underneath is not perfectly flat.
+The insulation can also help conceal any imperfections in the siding, providing an even cushion.
+However, traditional siding may appear uneven if the wall underneath is not perfectly flat.
 Most agree that insulated vinyl siding improves your home’s aesthetic and curb appeal.

 You produce a large amount of water vapor inside your home.
-Water vapor builds up inside your house from cooking, cleaning, and showering.
-The vapor needs to escape somehow, or the moisture will remain in the home, leading to mold and mildew.
+Water vapor builds up inside your house from activities such as cooking, cleaning, and showering.
+The vapor needs to escape somehow, or the moisture will remain in the home, leading to the growth of mold and mildew.

 Despite the density and durability of EPS insulation, it’s designed with vapor permeability, allowing the water vapor to escape.
-On the other hand, traditional siding can trap moisture, leading to bacteria growth.
+On the other hand, traditional siding can trap moisture, which can lead to bacterial growth.

 As mentioned, traditional vinyl siding leaves spaces between the steeped slats vulnerable to the elements, including bugs.
 Spiders, ants, and other creepy crawlers can find their way into your home via these unprotected spots on your wall.